What's Actually Important to Achieve Success in the Gym?

 Most people will still be lifting the same weights in a year.

-You should always be trying to make progress even if it's just an extra rep, or 1kg added.
+You should always be trying to make progress, even if it's just an extra rep or 1kg added.
 Stick with exercises long enough that you can track progress and see you are progression.
-If you're always changing programs, or worse just randomly picking things on the day it will be hard to make progress.
+If you're always changing programs, or worse, just randomly picking things on the day, it will be hard to make progress.

-The point of training is to make improvements and to get better and not to just do random work.
+The point of training is to make improvements and to get better and not just to do random work.

 Most people will still be lifting the same weights in a year.

-You should always be trying to make progress even if it's just an extra rep, or 1kg added.
+You should always be trying to make progress, even if it's just an extra rep or 1kg added.
 Stick with exercises long enough that you can track progress and see you are progression.
-If you're always changing programs, or worse just randomly picking things on the day it will be hard to make progress.
+If you're always changing programs, or worse, just randomly picking things on the day, it will be hard to make progress.

-The point of training is to make improvements and to get better and not to just do random work.
+The point of training is to make improvements and to get better and not just to do random work.

-Focus on the basics first.
+Focus on the Basics First.

 Nail the basics.
-Train consistently with high effort for a long time and you will succeed
+Train consistently with high effort for a long time, and you will succeed.

 Nail the basics.
-Train consistently with high effort for a long time and you will succeed
+Train consistently with high effort for a long time, and you will succeed.